George Floyd protests in Atlanta: June 2

 The 9 p.m. curfew was extended for the fourth night on June 2.
 That same day, Governor Kemp held a press conference where he praised law enforcement officers for their response during the protests.
-Around 7 p.m., a group of protesters gathered near the Fox Theatre, where they held a moment of silence in honor of Floyd, while in Centennial Olympic Park, tear gas was again used to disperse crowds.
-Shortly after 7 p.m., police near the capitol used tear gas and rubber bullets to disperse a crowd of about 200 people who had been protesting there.
+Around 7 pm, a group of protesters gathered near the Fox Theatre, where they held a moment of silence in honor of Floyd, while in Centennial Olympic Park, tear gas was again used to disperse crowds.
+Shortly after 7 pm, police near the capitol used tear gas and rubber bullets to disperse a crowd of about 200 people who had been protesting there.
 The move came about two hours before the curfew time, and many of the protesters there reported not hearing any warnings before the crowd dispersal began.
 In total, 35 people were arrested there.
 Later that evening, some protesters got into altercations with looters near Underground Atlanta.
 By the end of the night, 52 arrests had been made.